Interior of a traditional Corsican grocery shop filled with local delicacies in Corte

 To get some perspective, our detailed itinerary was the following:

-This itinerary is a loop going around the island and the best spots in Corsica.
+This itinerary is a loop around the island, featuring the best spots in Corsica.
 You can, of course, do the opposite.
-And we could easily shorten it by a few, but that wouldn’t be interesting and too rushy.
+And we could easily shorten it by a few, but that wouldn’t be interesting and too rushed.
 Even as it is, it was intense.

 Now, let’s talk about the real cost to travel in Corsica.